apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 To evaluate a query like `SELECT B, C FROM table WHERE A > 10 AND B < 5` using late materialization, the reader follows these steps:

 1. Read column `A` and evaluate `A > 10` to build a `RowSelection` (a sparse mask) representing the initial set of surviving rows.
-2. Use that `RowSelection` to read surviving values of column `B` and evaluate `B < 5`, to update the RowSelection to make it even sparser.
+2. Use that `RowSelection` to read surviving values of column `B` and evaluate `B < 5` and update the `RowSelection` to make it even sparser.
 3. Use the refined `RowSelection` to read column `C` (a projection column), decoding only the final surviving rows.

-The rest of this post zooms into how the code makes this path work.
+The rest of this post zooms in on how the code makes this path work.

 ---